kmaida/node-secure-dino-api/README.md

 ### GET `/api/secure/dinosaur/:name`

-This endpoint requires authentication.
+This endpoint requires authorization with an access token.
 It returns a dinosaur object with the following type:

 ```js
 {